 Canadiens edge Canucks in OT for 6th straight win

 Montreal Canadiens centre Alex Galchenyuk tries to get a shot past Vancouver Canucks goalie Ryan Miller during first period NHL hockey action in Vancouver, British Columbia, Tuesday, March 7, 2017.
-Vancouver Canucks centre Michael Chaput fights for control of the puck with Montreal Canadiens defenceman Nathan Beaulieu during first period NHL hockey action in Vancouver, British Columbia, Tuesday, March 7, 2017.
+Partly cloudy and windy.

 Add your comments below